sachinchoolur/lightGallery/site/content/docs/getting-started.md

 ---
-title: 'Get started'
+title: Get started
-description:
-    'lightGallery is a lightweight, modular, JavaScript library for creating beautiful image & video galleries for the web and the mobile.'
+description: lightGallery is a lightweight, modular, JavaScript library for creating beautiful image & video galleries for the web and the mobile.
-lead:
-    'lightGallery is a lightweight, modular, JavaScript library for creating beautiful image & video galleries for the web and the mobile.'
+lead: lightGallery is a lightweight, modular, JavaScript library for creating beautiful image & video galleries for the web and the mobile.
-date: 2020-10-06T08:48:57+00:00
+date: 2020-10-06T08:48:57.000Z
 draft: false
 images: []
-menu:
+menu: {docs: {parent: API Docs}}
-    docs:
-        parent: 'API Docs'
 weight: 1
 toc: true
 ---